Cirkit Designer Logo

 Technical Specifications

-The LMP7721 is designed to deliver exceptional performance in precision applications.
+The LMP7721 offers exceptional performance for precision applications.
 Below are its key technical specifications:

 Parameter Value